MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-understand-coexistence-and-interoperability.md

 -   Ad-hoc invitation to a meeting in which at least one participant is on a different platform from the originator.

 > [!Important]
-> These interop escalation scenarios represent our current thinking and are subject to change.
+> These interop meeting scenarios represent our current thinking and are subject to change.

-After you review this article, see [Migration and interoperability guidance](migration-interop-guidance-for-teams-with-skype.md) for implementation details.
+After you review this article, see [Migration and interoperability guidance](migration-interop-guidance-for-teams-with-skype.md) and [Setting your coexistence and upgrade settings](setting-your-coexistence-and-upgrade-settings.md) for implementation details.